unixorn/works-with-home-assistant/README.md

 Read [Zigbee and WIFI Cooexistence](https://www.metageek.com/training/resources/zigbee-wifi-coexistence.html) on Metageek for more details, but Zigbee can interfere with 2.4GHz WIFI, Z-Wave doesn't.
 And since a lot of WIFI IOT gear seems to only work on 2.4GHz, you may want to go Z-Wave if you're just starting to buy equipment.

+On the other hand, Zigbee stuff tends to cost less, and appear less vulnerable to supply chain issues since there are more vendors for the necessary chips.

 ### A note on dimmers

 Lutron holds a patent for sending status back to hubs on their RadioRA2 system.
 Not all Z-Wave or Zigbee dimmers license this patent, so some act weird.
 Leviton is known to license this patent, and their dimmers work well.